Caspar-Chen-hku/SE_project/README.md

 - The route planning depends on the `tsp, numpy, pandas` library.
 Install it using `pip install tsp numpy pandas`.
 - Change the backend mail server to any SMTP server if needed.
 Currently it's using a file-based backend.

-## Usage & Limitations
+## Usage and Future Release Planning

 This section specifies some usage rules for the ASP system.
-Due to time limit or design considerations, there are some limitations in this web applications.
+Due to time limit or design considerations, there are some limitations in this web application (ASP).

 ### Clinic Manager: